thomassprayberry

 One command, one cited answer: plan → search → headless fetch → extract → synthesize, every call through your own router.
 Built on deterministic trust signals, because citation-verification alone scores content farms a perfect 1.00.

-More open source — picket (a prompt-injection firewall for any CDP browser), cordon (a PII-redacting LLM gateway), hands (a cross-platform computer-use agent), claude-sync (portable Claude Code sessions), hybrid (a local-first LLM router), amnesia (self-hosted private search).
+More open source — hybrid (a local-first LLM router), cordon (a PII-redacting LLM gateway that fails closed), hands (a cross-platform computer-use agent), amnesia (self-hosted private search).
 All repositories ↗

 Every post is a system I built and broke.

-An engineering blog at sprayberrylabs.com/blog — 15+ posts, each grounded in real infrastructure rather than opinion.
+An engineering blog at sprayberrylabs.com/blog — 30+ posts, each grounded in real infrastructure rather than opinion.
+The misses stay in.

 I work at the layer where AI meets real infrastructure.

-Rather than write about agents, I run a fleet of them in production — and I build the proxying, security, and reliability primitives that make that safe to do.
+Rather than write about agents, I run a fleet of them in production — and I build the firewall, secrets broker, proxying, and reliability primitives that make that safe to do.
 The repositories and posts above are the work itself, not a portfolio of it.

-I'm drawn to the unglamorous parts: the firewall that has to be deterministic and offline, the proxy that has to stay honest when a provider pulls a model overnight, the audit trail that has to be tamper-evident.
-If autonomous systems are going to touch anything that matters, that's the work that has to exist first.
+I'm drawn to the unglamorous parts: the firewall that has to be deterministic and offline, the secrets broker that hands out a lease instead of a key, the proxy that stays honest when a provider pulls a model overnight, the audit trail that has to be tamper-evident.
+If autonomous systems are going to touch anything that matters, that's the work that has to exist first — and it has to hold no matter which framework is upstream.

-Open to senior AI-infrastructure, platform, and agent-systems roles.
+Open to senior agent-infrastructure, agent-security, and platform roles.

 Résumé